carpentries-lab/metagenomics-workshop/_extras/data.md

 >
 > All of the data used in this workshop can be downloaded from
 >  [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4285900.svg)](https://doi.org/10.5281/zenodo.4285900)
-> More information about this data is available on the [Data page](https://carpentries-incubator.github.io/metagenomics-workshop/data/index.html).
 {: .prereq}

 ## References